chisNaN/my-private-repos/README.md

-# List of my private Gitlab repositories
+# List of my private Github repositories

 :bulb: If you are interested in having access to one of the following repositories feel free to contact me [here](https://arthur.xn--grgoi-csa.re/contact)